Home » OCTOPUS ENERGY AGILE TARIFF

 • You need to be able to shift your energy use on the Octopus Tracker tariff.
 You ideally need to use energy when there’s less demand or excess electricity on the national grid.

-If you are already an Octopus customer you can compare prices on this website OR look anyone can look at historical prices for the Octopus Agile tariff just by selecting your region.
+If you are already an Octopus customer you can compare prices on this website OR anyone can look at historical prices for the Octopus Agile tariff just by selecting your region.

-Octopus Agile Bills
+Octopus Agile Energy Bill.

 At the end of the month, Agile customers receive a statement.
-The front page looks like your typical energy bill, but for those who like more detail, there is also a full line-by-line breakdown of customers’ daily consumption by each half-hour, summarised for each day with a graph and their average price per kWhThis should also include any discount applied as part of the Energy Price Guarantee.
+The front page looks like your typical energy bill, but for those who like more detail, there is also a full line-by-line breakdown of customers’ daily consumption by each half-hour, summarised for each day with a graph and their average price per kWh

 It’s important to remember that your standard in-house smart meter display will show your energy consumption but will not show the correct unit price for your electricity when you are on Octopus Agile.
 There are lots of apps that can help.